bexlev/project3/README.md

 ## Load

 - We created a SQL database, in PostgreSQL, called 'Chicago_Energy_Benchmarking.SQL' and within this we created a table to store our CSV file.
+- We set 'row_id' as our primary key.
 - Using PgAdmin, we imported our Clean_data.csv into our chicago_energy_benchmarking table.
 - Finally, we commited our changes and closed the session.